Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Experiments

-For most experiments, we use ResNet-50 and DenseNet-121 as the backbone classifiers.
-We use the following choices for the source distribution $\setP$ and associated natural distribution shifts:
+We consider the following choices for the source distribution $\setP$ and associated natural distribution shifts:

-\paragraph{ImageNet~\citep{deng2009ImageNetLargescaleHierarchical} distribution shifts:} ImageNet is one of the most popular image classification datasets.
-In our ImageNet experiments, we take ImageNet as the source distribution $\setP$ and we consider the following natural distribution shifts of ImageNet as the target distribution $\setQ$: \begin{itemize} \item {\bf ImageNetV2}~\citep{recht2019ImageNetClassifiersGeneralize} was constructed by following the same procedure as for constructing and labeling the original ImageNet dataset.
-However, all standard models perform significantly worse on ImageNetV2 relative to the original ImageNet testset. \item {\bf ImageNet-Sketch}~\citep{wang2019LearningRobustGlobal} contains sketch-like images of the objects in the original ImageNet, but otherwise matches the original categories and scales. \item {\bf ImageNet-R}~\citep{hendrycks2021ManyFacesRobustness} contains artwork images of the ImageNet class objects found in the web.
+\paragraph{ImageNet~\citep{deng2009ImageNetLargescaleHierarchical} distribution shifts:} In our ImageNet experiments, ImageNet is the source distribution $\setP$ and the following natural distribution shifts are the target distributions $\setQ$: \begin{itemize} \item {\bf ImageNetV2}~\citep{recht2019ImageNetClassifiersGeneralize} was constructed by following the same procedure as for constructing and labeling the original ImageNet dataset.
+However, all standard models perform significantly worse on ImageNetV2 relative to the original ImageNet test set. \item {\bf ImageNet-Sketch}~\citep{wang2019LearningRobustGlobal} contains sketch-like images of the objects in the original ImageNet, but otherwise matches the original categories and scales. \item {\bf ImageNet-R}~\citep{hendrycks2021ManyFacesRobustness} contains artwork images of the ImageNet class objects found in the web.
 ImageNet-R only contains images for a 200-class subset of the original ImageNet.
-We don't limit our experiments to this subset but instead consider the adverse setting of calibrating on all 1000 classes since our main goal is to provide an end-to-end solution for recalibration of the conformal predictors and we are interested in how well our method performs against possible adversaries such as dataset imbalance that can be encountered in practice. \end{itemize} For ImageNet and the above variations, we use a fixed ResNet-50 and DenseNet-121 that were pretrained on the ImageNet training set.
+We don't limit our experiments to this subset but instead consider the adverse setting of calibrating on all 1000 classes since our main goal is to provide an end-to-end solution for recalibration of the conformal predictors and we are interested in how well our method performs against possible adversaries such as dataset imbalance that can be encountered in practice. \end{itemize}